-In 2002, I decided to write about the history of Bures Scout Group.
+In 2002, Paul Snelling Scout Leader decided to write about the History of Bures Scout Group.
 In this year we were celebrating 55 years of continued Scouting or should I say Wolf Cubbing.
-The person responsible for re-starting the group was Dr Thomas Wood, he attended the Sudbury and District Association in 1950 and after a meeting with the vicar decided to start a Scout Group in the village.
+The person responsible for re-starting the group was Dr Thomas Wood, he attended the Sudbury and District Association in 1950 and after a meeting with the Vicar decided to start a Scout Group in the village.
 The Scout Troop actually re-started in 1953 by the Reverend Cyril Sharp and the Wolf Cub Pack in 1952 by Mrs Mary Hynard.

 The Early Years

 In 1956 John Ineson (ASM) wrote to: ‘The Boy Scouts Association’ in London for a confirmation that a Scout Group did exist in Bures.
 In the early years a Scout Group was registered by the Local Association of Sudbury in 1910 and this was cancelled on 16th September 1921.
 It was subsequently re-registered under the title ‘Bures’ on 6th March 1923 and this was then cancelled with effect from 30th September 1925.
 There was no further mention of a Troop or Pack of that name until the group was re-registered on 19th May 1952.

 There was a Scout Group in Bures in 1911, we have a photograph of the Group on parade outside the cottages next to the Eight Bells Public House with staves and their trek carts.
 There are a few familiar names: Stanley Prior, George Baxter, Bert Everett, Peter Webber and Mr Davies to name a few.
 We do not know where the first early years meetings were held or what activities they did.